ozlemekici/data_fitting_and_minimization_for_race_car/README.md

-# Data Analysis with Least Squares and Monte Carlo
+# Data Fitting and Minimization Function

 **What is least squares method?**
 <br/>